KasparEtter/ef1p/pages/email/email.md

     File > Options > Trust Center > Trust Center Settings or Automatic Download > Don't download pictures automatically in HTML e-mail messages or RSS items [enabled by default]

 Afterwards, you can test your mail client with [emailprivacytester.com](https://www.emailprivacytester.com/).
-After verifying your address, you get an email with 40 different forms of remote content and you can observe in real time which ones are fetched by your client.
+After verifying your address, you get an email with 40 different types of remote content, and you can observe in real time which ones are fetched by your client.

 </details>